mjhaahr/LED-USB-Hub/README.md

 - Status LEDs for Power and USB Connection

 ## PCBWay
-Version 3 of the RGB LED USB Hub was kindly supported by PCBWay who graciously provided the PCBs for this project.
+Version 3 of the RGB LED USB Hub was kindly supported by PCBWay, who graciously provided the PCBs for this project.

-PCBWay offers very affordable and high quality PCB manufacturing and assembly as well as CNC machining and 3D printing for hobbyists, low volume prototyping, and even commercial use.
-The provide fast turnaround times, an easy to use service, and highly accurate and detailed boards all at a low cost.

 ![Unassembled Boards](images/blank_boards.png)

+PCBWay offers very affordable and high-quality PCB manufacturing and assembly, as well as CNC machining and 3D printing, for hobbyists, low-volume prototyping, and even commercial use.
+They provide fast turnaround times, an easy-to-use service, and highly accurate and detailed boards all at a low cost.
+Their Standard PCBs satisfy most needs for reliable circuit boards: offering precise boards, layer counts up to 14, a wide variety of soldermask and silkscreen colors - even full color printing, and different materials like aluminum.
+But they also offer Advanced PCBs for even greater capabilities and performance or Flexible/Rigid-Flex PCBs when the designs need to bend.

 ![PCBWay Logo](images/pcbway.svg)